argonautproject/subscriptions/Formal/Formal-Subscription-Documentation-(-to-go-in-FHIR-Spec-).md

 ### REST Hook

+When a Subscription is created for a REST Hook channel type, the server MUST set initial status to `requested`, pending verification of the nominated endpoint URL.
+After a successful handshake notification has been sent and accepted, the server MUST update the status to `active`.
+Any errors in the initial handshake MUST result in the status being changed to `error`.

-When a topic meets the criteria, the server POSTs an event notification to the client's nominated endpoint URL (i.e. to the `Subscription.channel[type=rest-hook].endpoint`) as shown in the following examples.
+When the server processes an event meeting the specified criteria, the server POSTs an event notification to the client's nominated endpoint URL (i.e. to the `Subscription.channel[type=rest-hook].endpoint`) as shown in the following examples.
+The content-type of the POST MUST match the contentType (Subscription.channel.payload.contentType) requested during creation of the Subscription.
 Note that the server must append the headers, if any are given, to the POST request that it makes to the client.